ResetVariablesToInitial Step

 Let’s build and execute the “clsResetVariablesToInitialDef” example.

-- Drag an “UpdateVariables” and "clsResetVariablesToInitial" step to the canvas.
+• Drag an “UpdateVariables, and clsResetVariablesToInitial" step to the canvas.

-- Connect the dots between the Start and other steps as above
+• Connect the dots between the “Start” and other steps, as shown above.

-- Click the "updateVariable" step to configure its “Optional” properties.
+• Click the "updateVariable" step to configure its “Optional” properties.
 Click the Update Multiple Variables button.
 Click the Add Row button to insert an empty row.
 Provide the variable name and its value as below.
 Click the Save button.
 You may configure multiple variables and values by using the Add Row button.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.